Overview of Premier League Stadiums

 St James’ Park – Newcastle United

 Ever since 1892, St James’s Park has been the home of Newcastle United, one of the Premier League’s most popular teams.
-This one is again owned by the local council, and St James’ Park can squeeze in just over 52,000 fans when full.
-While the stadium has been expanded previously, there have been a series of internal arguments which have ultimately resulted in the rather unique appearance of the stadium we see today.
+This one is again owned by the local council, and when full, St James’s Park can accommodate just over 52,000 fans.

 Craven Cottage – Fulham